LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-archaeology.md

 *Challenge me*
 * Read [Project Documentation](http://guides.archaeologydataservice.ac.uk/g2gp/CreateData_1-1) and [Project Metadata](http://guides.archaeologydataservice.ac.uk/g2gp/CreateData_1-2) in the Digital Antiquity Guides to Good Practice.
 * Draft documentation for your most recent project or a forthcoming project.
-Include information about the background, methodology employed or to be employed, a narrative on the site and its context (historically, archaeologically, culturally, etc).
+Include information about the background, methodology employed or to be employed, a narrative on the site and its context (historically, archaeologically, culturally, etc.).
 This documentation will not only facilitate the eventual dissemination of your data but also any proposals or publications about the work itself.
 * Review the metadata for this project, document in a single location what metadata you currently record or plan to record and compare it to the metadata tables at [http://guides.archaeologydataservice.ac.uk/g2gp/CreateData_1-2](http://guides.archaeologydataservice.ac.uk/g2gp/CreateData_1-2]).
 Are you missing any Project Metadata?
 File-Level Metadata (general and technical)?
 How can you fill in any gaps?

 ## Thing 2: Preservation